 These programs do not require you living at the rehab facility and the treatments are only administered during the day.
 The only difference between PHP and IOP is the number of days and hours spent in therapy.

 This typically requires 5 days per week in therapy and around 6 hours each day.
-Participants of partial hospitalization can experience the following benefits:
+Participants of our day/night treatment program can experience the following benefits:

 - A way to transition out of residential treatment without jumping completely back into your old life

 - You typically have more work to do (following residential rehab) but don’t need a 24-hour setting.

 - Can be a good resource after relapse to get back on track